wirtnetwork/docs/docs/faq.md

 ## Whats a public IP?

-A public IP in Wirts sense is an IP on the internet that clearly identifies one specific device!
+A public IP is an IP address on the internet that clearly identifies one specific device!

 ## Whats a private IP